Gujarat Giants (WPL): 2024

 Ahead of the second season of the Women's Premier League, the Gujarat Giants appointed Michael Klinger as the coach of the side to replace Rachael Haynes.
 They added 10 players in the Auction: Phoebe Litchfield, Kashvee Gautam, Lauren Cheatle, Meghna Singh, Tarannum Pathan, Veda Krishnamurthy, Priya Mishra, Trisha Poojitha, Kathryn Bryce and Mannat Kashyap.
 Lauren Cheatle was later replaced by New Zealand's Lea Tahuhu, while Sayali Satghare replaced Kashvee Gautam.

 Despite strong individual performances, the Giants had a similar run in the second season as they had in the first.

 Gujarat Giants played their first game against Mumbai Indians on 25th February.
 They could only score 126/9 while batting first, and Mumbai chased it down in 18 overs.
 In their next match against Royal Challengers Bangalore, they could only score 107/7, and Bangalore chased it down within 13 overs.
 In their next match against UP Warriorz, they scored 142/5, and UP chased it down within 16 overs.
 Meghna Singh picked up 4 wickets against the Delhi Capitals, but the Giants lost by 25 runs.
 Laura Wolvaardt and Beth Mooney put on a 140-run stand in the game against Royal Challengers Bangalore, where Mooney scored 85 in 51 deliveries while Wolvaardt scored 76 in 45 balls.
 Gujarat won the match by 19 runs.
 Mooney scored 66 in her next game against Mumbai Indians while Dayalan Hemalatha scored 74 in 40 balls.
 Gujarat Giants scored 190 for 7 in their 20 overs.
 Harmanpreet Kaur scored 95 in 48 deliveries and Mumbai Indians won the game by 7 wickets.
 Mooney registered another 50 in the next game against UP Warriorz.
 She scored 74 in 52 balls to help the Giants score 152.
 Shabnam Shakil took 3 wickets for 11 runs and the Giants won the game by 8 runs.
 In their final league match against Delhi, they scored 126/9 while batting first, and Delhi chased it down in 13 overs.

 Beth Mooney finished as the highest run-scorer for the Gujarat Giants, scoring 285 runs in 8 games, while Tanuja Kanwer was the highest wicket-taker with 10 wickets.

+2025

+2025 WPL Season Overview The third season of the Women's Premier League commenced on February 14, 2025, with Gujarat Giants taking on Royal Challengers Bengaluru at the newly-constructed BCA Stadium in Vadodara.
+This marked an important shift for the franchise as Ashleigh Gardner took over the captaincy from Beth Mooney, becoming the leading figure for the Giants in their pursuit of their first title.

+Historic Playoff Qualification

+Gujarat Giants displayed a significant improvement in the 2025 season compared to their previous campaigns.
+After two consecutive seasons of finishing at the bottom of the league table, the team made considerable progress, achieving a historic milestone by qualifying for the playoffs for the first time.
+They secured the third position in the league stage, demonstrating strong competitiveness by finishing the initial phase with an even record of 4 wins and 4 competitive fixtures.